 Located just beyond stately Palm Drive and the Oval, Stanford's 17-acre Quad is the oldest part of campus and the heart of the university.
 Its arches and walkways inspired the modern design of the nearby Science and Engineering Quad.
-Other notable campus buildings include the James H. Clark Center for interdisciplinary research.
-Stanford Law
+Other notable campus buildings include the James H. Clark Center for interdisciplinary research, Stanford

-School's Neukom Building, Hoover Tower, the Bass Biology Research Building and the Sapp Center for Science Teaching and Learning.
+Law School's Neukom Building, Hoover Tower, the Bass Biology Research Building and the Sapp Center for Science Teaching and Learning.
 The Windhover Contemplative Center and the Denning House complement the campus with a warm, contemporary aesthetic.
 The architecture of Bing Concert Hall, the Anderson Collection at Stanford University and the McMurtry Building for the Department of Art and Art History celebrates and supports the arts at Stanford.
 Stanford's Central Energy Facility has won numerous design and environmental awards since its completion in 2015.
+Among the faculty residences south of the main campus is Frank Lloyd Wright's Hanna House, built in 1937 and based on hexagonal geometry.